riversheher/chive-tamagoyaki/content/rp/miranosh.md

 title: "Miranosh gra-Shar"
 date: 2023-03-09T18:57:51-05:00
 draft: true
+topic: roleplay
+description: A small Orc with a love for cooking and summoning magic.
+She was cast out by her clan for being too weak, but was taken in and trained by a travelling Breton.
+Even though her mentor is no longer with her, she hopes that there may be others just like him for her to meet.
 tags: ['character','eso','female','orc']
+image: "/images/characters/miranosh-headshot.png"
 ---

+{{< figure src="/images/characters/miranosh-headshot.png" title="" >}}
+# Profile

 ## History
 Miranosh gra-Shar was born into a weak Orsimer clan that had suffered a devastating defeat in battle.
 After the loss, the clan decided that Miranosh was not worth keeping due to her small and weak stature.
 She was cast out into the wilderness and forgotten.
 Alone and hungry, Miranosh struggled to survive on her own.